-Wiseyak team has built a patent-pending AI-based platform that integrates UMLS and FHIR standards to deliver a unified interoperable healthcare data management system for the entire value chain.
-Since WHO’s declaration of the pandemic, the Wiseyak team has been working to devise a holistic solution to reduce the burden on healthcare infrastructure, while enabling patients to get some form of care.
-Wiseyak’s response to Covid-19 has been focused on building technical solutions to support the existing national and global initiatives:
+Wiseyak team has built a patent-pending AI-based platform that integrates UMLS and FHIR standards.
+This platform helps to deliver a unified interoperable healthcare data management system .
+The team had been working to devise this holistic solution to reduce the burden on the healthcare infrastucture.
+Since WHO declared the pandemic, Wiseyak team has been working on this response to the COVID situation and it focuses on building technical solutions to support the existing national and global initiatives:

 - Rapid Covid-19 Screening (RCS) platform – a WHO questionnaire-based platform to be used by front line healthcare workers or by patients for self-reporting to manage and prioritize patient visits to the hospital.
 This will enable hospital administration to manage its resources, support social distancing, reduce the risk of spread at its facilities and create a central repository of patients and population-level dashboards to monitor and support in decision making.